Jhlogan/Assignment4/README.md

 # MIS 497 Assignment 4: Bootstrap

+> You should begin by cloning down your personal repo made with the instructions.
+There is not a template with this assignnment, you should create any files you may need

 This assignment must be submitted through **GitHub**.
 90% of the grade will come from the code itself, the last 10% from properly naming and submitting.
 This assignment should contain a single HTML file with references to the Bootstrap stylesheets/scripts
 - [] A title of 'Resume'
 - [] Navbar with a Bootstrap theme of your choice